-In addition, if you'd like to do things at the BigOven.com user level, like post a review on behalf of a user, you'll need to pass authentication information for that BigOven user.
+In addition, if you'd like to do things at the BigOven.com user level, like see your favorites or post a review on behalf of a user, you'll need to pass authentication information for that BigOven user.
 That's different than your api_key; it's an encoded version of the user account information that you'll need to put in the request header.

 The authentication process for this user-level part of the BigOven API is based on the HTTP Basic Access Authentication method defined by RFC 1945 (Hypertext Transfer Protocol – HTTP/1.0).

 Every API call that requires user level permissions must be made with a correctly

 set HTTP “Authorization” header.
 This header presents the user’s credentials to